What Do Surveyors Do During the Winter?

 How does cold weather impact surveying?

+Winter surveying isn’t vastly different than surveying in the summer, and surveyors work on as many projects as they can.
 Summer is generally the construction season, which means surveyors do a lot of construction staking in the summer.
 When the weather changes, surveying work typically shifts more to topographic design surveys and land title surveys.

+Construction staking can be harder in the winter because the ground and construction materials like asphalt are colder and harder to stake.
 But they keep working.
 Surveyors found one solution to place stakes in asphalt in the winter: a cotton gin spindle.
 It is made of hardened steel that can break through asphalt for staking.